About Qatar Airways

 You will be asked to take part in an initial scoping interview, to explore your experiences, skills, and motivations.
 The recruiters will then decide whether you fulfill the criteria to progress to the next stage of assessment.

 Qatar Airways Assessment Day

-The next stage of the Qatar Airways hiring process is the assessment day, which may be administered online or in-person depending upon the circumstances.
+The next stage of the Qatar Airways recruitment process is the assessment day, which may be administered online or in-person depending upon the circumstances.

-During this session, you will receive an introductory presentation and then be required to sit a series of aptitude tests.
+During this session, you will receive an introductory presentation and then be required to sit a series of aptitude tests and an English test.
 The nature of these assessments varies according to the job vacancy, but will involve a combination of the tests explored below.